mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 ### Bandwidth is a first-class citizen

 The biggest metric I failed to account for was bandwidth.
-I knew I'd be running on my home infrastructure where my ISP does not guarantee me a particular bandwidth and I'm also doing other stuff at the same time like watching streaming 4K video, which would affect Sia's available bandwidth.

-Having run the tests, I see that bandwidth matters a great deal.
+I knew I couldn't get a clean measure of bandwidth since I'd be doing other things over the course of the test that could compete for bandwidth like downloading files or watching 4K streaming videos on Netflix.
+So I didn't give much thought to measuring bandwidth carefully accurately.

+I realized bandwidth matters a great deal for Sia.
+It only begins to be cost effective after ~1 TB of file data, but that's useless if it can only upload it at 5 Mbps.
+There are use-cases that Sia can support if average file upload bandwidth is >100 Mbps that aren't viable at 50 Mbps, so it's important to get a clean measure of actual file data bandwidth.

+The tests also didn't measure Sia's total bandwidth usage.
+I approximated it with [absolute bandwidth](/load-test-3/#file-data-bandwidth-vs-absolute-bandwidth), but that was based on Sia's reporting, which is not reliable.
+It also excludes Sia's bandwidth overhead from non-file activity, such as just participating in the Sia network.
+Most software deployments have metered.
+If Sia uploads at a file data bandwidth of 5 Mbps but requires 50 Mbps of absolute bandwidth on the wire to achieve that, that's important to know.
+Future iterations of this test should measure absolute bandwidth at the

 ### Set more realistic bandwidth minimums

-I set the minimum bandwidth to 3 Mbps, which is far too low.
-I also based the minimum on absolute file bandwidth instead of file data bandwidth.
-In other words, the test considers Sia to be making useful progress even if it does nothing but upload the same file over and over again until it's at 11x redundancy.
+In the test plan, I specified that the test terminates if Sia stops making upload progress for at least one hour, where "progress" was defined as >= 3 Mbps of absolute bandwidth.
+This was far too low and tracked the wrong metric.

+Instead, the bandwidth minimum should be in terms of file data bandwidth, not absolute bandwidth.
+Sia could be uploading at 1 Gbps but that's not useful if it's using the bandwidth just to upload the same file to 11.3x redundancy.
+File data bandwidth measures what a real consumer would care about: the time it takes to upload some set of files to Sia.

+3 Mbps was also far too lowa minimum.
+At 3 Mbps, it would take 33 days just to upload 1 TB of file data.
+I can't imagine any realistic use-case where the consumer would be willing to tolerate a bandwidth so low.

 I propose that a more realistic minimum is 50 Mbps of file data bandwidth averaged over the last 24 hours (equivalent to uploading ~500 GiB per day).